tomik-z-cech/PP3-Fallout-Hangman/README.md

 - **Name :** `end_of_game()`
 - **Parameters :** None
-- **Goal :** Function is designed to display winning/loosing meessage and call `update_highscore()` if user wins.
+- **Goal :** Function is designed to display winning/loosing message and call `update_highscore()` if user wins.
 - **Function :** Function contains if/else statement determining if variable `game_winner` is True.
-If `game_winner` is True, highscores are update and congratulations message is displayed.
+If `game_winner` is True, high scores are update and congratulations message is displayed.
 If `game_winner` is False, then only loosing message is displayed.
 - **Flow Chart :** *Appendix 18*

 *Appendix 18 - end_of_game()*